mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 17:17

 For instance, when my teacher was alive, I really didn’t understand his way and his life, and Zen Buddhism, et cetera.
-Whether he kept silent, or whether he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got a big experience, but still I didn’t appreciate this.
+Whether he kept silent, or whether he said something – one word, saying, “get up” – “When the people get up, why don’t you get up?” – at that time I got a big experience, but still I didn’t appreciate this.
 [This is] because of human speculation: always looking at the front, trying to understand logically and theoretically.
 If you don’t understand [something logically], it’s very hard for us to accept.

 If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
 If you take care of your life just like that, you become a very small scale of human being, isolated from people.
 Then people don’t understand you, people don’t respect you.
 Very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.
 So then finally you have self-doubt.
 Self-doubt means [you think], “[...]
 I am stupid.”
 You’re not stupid, but finally big doubt comes up.